TTP

 The grand street has been excavated and partly restored, and is worth a stroll along its giant paving stones from the Arch to the southern end.

-At the center of the plateau are large parking areas, lots of buses, the Sacred Pool, Hierapolis Museum, and the calcium travertines.
+At the center of the plateau are the Antique Pool, Archeological Museum, and the calcium travertines.

-Up the hill about a 10-minute walk from the Sacred Pool is the great Roman theater.
+Up the hill about a 10-minute walk from the Antique Pool is the great Roman theater.
 Restored by Italian artisans in 1972, it was capable of seating more than 12,000 spectators.

 Roman Theater